yajnesh/android-util/README.md

 <br/>

-# Many other classes documentation coming soon
+# Many other classes documentation coming soon, Please look at the javadoc within the code till then